-- Early Acclimation to Campus — Students are given more time to become familiar with the campus and to gain practical experience about the college experience.
+- Early Acclimation to Campus—Students are given more time to become familiar with the campus and to gain practical experience about the college experience.

-- Family Interview — Students and parents participate in a pre-arrival phone conference meeting to discuss educational and personal goals.
+- Family Interview—Students and parents participate in a pre-arrival phone conference meeting to discuss educational and personal goals.

-- Establishment of Allies and Safe Spaces — Students are introduced to key staff and peer mentors and to the places they can go to when feeling stressed or overwhelmed during the academic session.
+- Establishment of Allies and Safe Spaces—Students are introduced to key staff and peer mentors and to the places they can go to when feeling stressed or overwhelmed during the academic session.

-- Cohort Group Development — Group structure and the activities that students engage in during the early orientation program help in the development of a safe and comfortable peer group as students get ready for the full orientation program and the semester.
+- Cohort Group Development—Group structure and the activities that students engage in during the early orientation program help in the development of a safe and comfortable peer group as students get ready for the full orientation program and the semester.

-- Analytic Approach to Housing Assignments — Social dynamics are important to many students.
+- Analytic Approach to Housing Assignments—Social dynamics are important to many students.
 The social pragmatics team works closely with residential life administrators to match students with compatible roommates.

-- Experienced faculty and staff.
+- Experienced Faculty and Staff.
 Counselors in our Health, Counseling & Wellness Center have expertise in autism in college settings.
 Professional residential staff live in the halls and are trained to support a broad spectrum of social, behavioral, and other residential living needs.
 Our faculty boasts a number of educators and researchers with strong backgrounds in teaching and learning for students on the spectrum.

 - PEERS®.
 PEERS® is an evidence-based social skills intervention program for motivated students who are interested in learning skills to make and keep friends, as well as develop relationships.
 During weekly sessions, students are taught important social skills and are given the opportunity to practice these skills throughout the week.
-A social mentor works with students to assess social situations and opportunities to make friends, but also to develop and practice ecologically valid social skills and build real friendships.
+A social coach works with students to assess social situations and opportunities to make friends, but also to develop and practice ecologically valid social skills and build real friendships.